 (Rom.
 7:18-24) It's a comfort that Paul had such a wretched time overcoming the desires of his body but he made it.
 (Matt.
 26:69-75) It's a comfort that Peter failed so terribly but he made it.
 (Heb.
 4:12-16 esp.
 V.16) "Let us therefore come boldly unto the throne of grace that we may obtain mercy and find grace to help in time of need."
 I am very ashamed of my sins, pride, failures, stupidity and stubbornness but, through the love, grace, mercy and longsuffering of beautiful, beautiful, beautiful Jesus I can make it too.

 I've heard a lot of people say they want to see this one or that one when they get to heaven.
 If an unprofitable, unworthy thing like me is allowed, all I want to do is crawl up to HIM on my belly like a craven dog, touch HIS feet, cover them with kisses and sob "thank YOU, thank YOU twenty billion times or more.
-If I'm not allowed to do that I'll be happy to stand back in the crowd and love HIM with my heart and my eyes.
+If I'm not allowed to do that I'll be happy to stand back in the crowd and love HIM and worship HIM with my heart and my eyes and my voice.

 I walk along a while just thinking about wonderful Jesus but something draws my attention.
 Over there is a deer; they snort, and snort, and snort, dance with their pretty, delicate, twinkling feet then flee with great, bounding leaps from high spot to high spot.

-They remind me of snorting drugs, ingesting drugs and drinking drugs.
-Alcohol has a chemical composition just like "dry" drugs.
+They remind me of snorting drugs, ingesting drugs, injecting drugs and drinking drugs.
+Alcohol has a chemical composition just like other mind altering drugs.
 A person snorts, and snorts, and snorts like a drunkard sitting in the gutter, looking at the hands of his broken watch, stinking, ragged clothes, drooling, bleary eyed, waiting for the next fix while all of his tomorrows dance away with great, bounding leaps, of from "high to high" on the pretty, twinkling feet of time.

 That reminds me of Glenn, my sons' high school friend, well, no, we had known him since he was a first grader.
 Those first tentative steps up the school bus steps, afraid, looking for a friend.
 He and my sons became friends.
 AND: Glenn became a high school athlete, a wrestler, wiry, muscular, strong; he'd placed high in the state.
 Lots of potential, bright, literate, college scholarship, escape from the poverty of his family.